LostMa-ERC/simMAtree/README.md

 No matter the task in your experiment, prepare a configuration YAML file.
 Follow the [model here](./example.config.yml).

-When running any of the `simetree` tasks, you'll need to provide your experiment's configuration file.
+When running any of the `simmatree` tasks, you'll need to provide your experiment's configuration file.

 ### Data Generation